 Silver service modules will be a part of butler training, but the course will look more into the history and art of the butler too.
 You will consider preparing for travel, packing and unpacking suitcases, travelling and chauffeur duties.
 Also, the overall manner in which a butler presents themselves, including telephone manner, greeting guests and cultural etiquette.

 Butler training can be taken on a daytime only basis, but some institutions will offer boarding options for the duration of the course.
 Both options have their values, it will depend on your situation and availability.

 House and Estate Management Training

 House management courses can be highly valuable butler qualifications for someone who is looking to climb the career ladder.
 Training like this focuses on being in charge, either of members of staff or a larger estate.
 As a house or estate manager, you may have butlers working under you, as well as housekeepers, nannies, chauffeurs and other members of staff.

 Modules in a course like this typically include everything around staff management, including hiring and firing, day to day management, motivating teams and dealing with contractors.
 They can also go into safety and security, inventory and budgets.

-Taking a course like this would be ideal for someone who already has other butler qualifications and is looking to grow.
+Taking a course like this would be ideal for someone who already has other butler qualifications.
+It will allow you to grow.

 How Do I Know if it’s a Good Course?